opencog/atomspace/examples/python/README.md

 assembly: it can be done, and many humans specialize in and enjoy assembly coding.
 However, most of the rest stick to high-level languages.
-The analogy here, though, is flawed: Atomese is for machine manipulation; there isn't a high-level langauge built on top of it, nor should there be.
+The analogy here, though, is flawed: Atomese is for machine manipulation; there isn't a high-level language built on top of it, nor should there be.
 Conventional programming languages already do an excellent job.
 Atomese provides graphs.
 Use it as a graph processing system.
 That's what it's for,